Joe Worley, longtime Tulsa World executive editor, dies at 74

 The son of a Methodist minister, he was born in Johnson City, Tennessee, and would always care deeply about his home state.

 Worley's career climb began after graduating from Wofford College in Spartanburg, South Carolina.
-He worked at newspapers in Augusta, Georgia; Johnson City; and Nashville.
+He worked at newspapers in Augusta, Georgia; Johnson City, Tennessee; and Nashville.

 Worley joined the Tulsa World in 1987 under then-publisher Robert Lorton, who hired him with the executive editorship in mind, even though it wasn't open at the time.

-Worley agreed to join the World, starting as Sunday editor, before transitioning to managing editor then finally executive editor.
+Worley agreed to join the World, starting as Sunday editor, before transitioning to managing editor then to executive editor.

 Bobby Lorton, who succeeded his father as World publisher, worked with Worley for years in that role.

-Lorton said Worley and Ellerbach, as managing editor, were the "perfect union," leading the paper together during a very challenging but ultimately successful era.
+Lorton said Worley and Ellerbach, as executive editor and managing editor, were the "perfect union," leading the paper together during a very challenging but ultimately successful era.

 "I will miss Joe very much and the permanent mark he made on me and the stories that are Tulsa's history that are so important," Lorton added.